-He is the principal investigator for the Palliative Care Clinical Studies Collaborative (PaCCSC) which has randomised more than 1400 palliative care patients across 12 sites to phase III symptom control studies.
-He is also co-principal investigator on www.caresearch.com.au, an anthology of evidence in palliative care.
-He is a foundation partner in the Australian Palliative Care Outcomes Collaborative, an initiative to improve systematically clinical outcomes in palliative care.
+He is the principal investigator for the Palliative Care Clinical Studies Collaborative (PaCCSC) which has randomised more than 1850 palliative care patients across 21 sites to phase III symptom control studies, and supports an active international phase IV collaborative.
+These studies have been shown to directly influence clinical practice.
+He is a foundation partner in the Australian Palliative Care Outcomes Collaborative (PCOC), an initiative to improve systematically clinical outcomes in palliative care.

 American Academy of Hospice and Palliative Care (AAHPM) 2015 Award for Excellence in Scientific Research in Palliative Care.
 The Award recognizes meaningful, exemplary research contributions to the field of hospice and palliative care.
 February, 2015 at the annual Academy meeting.

 Palliative Care Council of South Australia Lifetime Achievement Award.
 2013.
 The Lifetime Achievement Award recognizes excellence in mentorship, support, passion for their field of work, commitment to working in partnerships, respect for others, teamwork, persistence and pioneering developments/

 University of Newcastle 2012 Alumni Medal (joint winner) Awarded annually to a graduate with an outstanding track record of professional excellence in leadership, knowledge and professional practice.

 Royal College of Physicians and Surgeons of Canada, 2013 Balfour M. Mount Visiting Professorship in Palliative Medicine

 National winner 2012 - Team Award – Postgraduate education Australian Learning and Teaching Centre